 Find out what is and isn't covered by your homeowners' insurance before getting a quote or signing up with a company.

 You may have special coverage requirements, depending on the type of property you have or live in and where you live.
 For example, if you live in a flood zone or are near certain natural disaster areas like wildfire zones and earthquake fault lines, these factors can determine what kind of coverage you need.

 If you have items such as jewelry, silverware, guns, etc. you might consider a floater which covers those items specifically under an endorsement known as a floater.

 Still, want to know more about home insurance companies and their coverage?
-At Don Lee Insurance Agency in Montana & California, we come across many questions related to home insurance.
+At Bigfork Insurance Agency in Montana & California, we come across many questions related to home insurance.
 We have tried our best to discuss some of the commonly asked questions below.
 In the event of a homeowners insurance claim please call our office immediately.